rowbot-weisguy/notes/README.md

 I was working as I discovered my particular needs for the project.

-So from the outset, I struggled with a lack of planning or clear vision on how I was going to execute this project at the code-level.
+So from the outset, I struggled with a lack of planning or clear vision on how I was going to execute this project at the code and build level.
 Fortunately, I had a strong vision for the UI.

 I got into my happy place when I was writing SCSS for everything, and I think it ended up looking pretty good.
 I didn't bother making it responsive yet because it